Rusa I: Background

 Before Rusa's reign had begun, his father, King Sarduri II, had already expanded the kingdom to southeastern Anatolia, and had managed to retake various Anatolian territories from Assyria during a brief period of weakness in the Assyrian Empire.

 The succession from Sarduri II is not entirely clear.
 There's also attested a king Sarduri III, so Rusa may have been his son.

 When Rusa I inherited the throne, the Assyrians continued campaigns against him.
 The Assyrian king Tiglath-Pileser III (745–727 BC) was a formidable foe, and tried to expand his empire.
 The Assyrians repeatedly invaded Urartu, thus forcing Rusa I to spend the early years of his reign fighting the forces of Assyria.

 According to an Assyrian source, Rusa managed to inflict a heavy defeat on the Assyrians, in which the Assyrian army was totally annihilated.
 The date of this battle is not entirely clear, but it was probably between 734 and 727 B.C.E.

-The same source (SAA 19, 72), from a certain Aššūr-lē’i, also reports about Rusa’s further military activities.
+The same source (SAA 19, 72), from a certain Aššūr-lē’i, also reports about Rusa's further military activities.
 There was a war between the Urartian king and the ruler of 'the land of Etini', in which the Urartians suffered some defeats.

 The Mount Etini is located in eastern Kurdistan, and "the land of Aruni and Etini" is mentioned on Black Obelisk of Shalmaneser III.

 These conflicts took a heavy toll on Urartu, particularly on its economy.
 After suffering reverses, Urartu lost the territory it had annexed under Sarduri II to Tiglath-Pileser III, and was forced to pay tribute to Assyria.

 Sargon II campaign

 After Tiglath-Pileser III's death, Urartu became restive during the reign of Shalmanassar V, but not for long.
 Sargon II, who came to the throne in 722 BC, continued the Assyrian hostility against Urartu.
 He declared war on Urartu in 715 BC, thus beginning the Urartu-Assyria War.
 After defeating the Urartian ally, the Kingdom of Mannea, the Assyrians attacked Urartu.
 Rusa I was decisively defeated in this war and Urartu was once more subjugated, being forced to pay large annual tributes to Assyria.
 Rusa I also suffered defeats in battles against the encroaching Cimmerians in Gamir at this time.
 As a result of these losses, Rusa I fled into the mountains of Guriania, unbeknownst to many of his generals and governors.

 Following these defeats, Rusa's son, Melartua, was either crowned king in his father's stead or led a rebellion against his father.
 Rusa I returned to Tushpa and Melartua was subsequently killed by officials loyal to his father.

 In 714 BCE, Rusa I committed suicide as a result of the defeats by the Assyrians and Cimmerians.

-The Armenian noble Rshtuni clan are said to be descendants of Rusa.